-In today’s blog I want to return to my regular blog series and discuss when to see a doctor for cervical pain.
-As previously discussed in my blog, Neck Pain 101, neck pain is common and can result from a number of different causes including strained muscles, poor posture and degenerative disc disease.
+I want to discuss when to see a doctor for cervical pain.
+As previously discussed in my blog, neck pain is common and can result from a number of different causes including strained muscles, poor posture and degenerative disc disease.

-Today, we are going to discuss signs and symptoms that indicate it is time to see your doctor about your neck pain.
-Although neck pain is common and can often be treated at home, neck pain may be a sign of a more serious problem.
+Let’s discuss signs and symptoms that indicate it is time to see your doctor.
+Although neck pain is common and can often be treated at home, it may be a sign of a more serious problem.

 If your neck pain started after a traumatic injury, such as a motor vehicle accident, is accompanied by a high fever or severe muscle weakness you need to seek immediate care.